Deterministic Identification Over Channels With Power Constraints: Introduction

-\cd{Ahlswede and Dueck required randomized coding for their identification-coding scheme.
+Ahlswede and Dueck \cite{AD89} required randomized coding for their identification-coding scheme.
 This means that a randomized source is available to the sender.
 The sender can make his encoding dependent on the output of this source.
-It is known that this resource cannot be used to increase the transmission capacity of discrete memoryless channels \cite{A78}.} A remarkable result of identification theory is that given local randomness at the encoder, reliable identification can be attained such that the code size, i.e. the number of messages, grows double exponentially in the block length $n$, i.e., $\sim 2^{ 2^{nc}}$ \cite{AD89}.
-This differs sharply from the traditional transmission setting where the code size scales only exponentially, i.e., $\sim{2^{nc}}$.
-Identification for the Gaussian channel is considered in \cite{MasterThesis,LDB20}.
+It is known that this resource cannot be used to increase the transmission capacity of discrete memoryless channels \cite{A78}.
+A remarkable result of identification theory is that given local randomness at the encoder, reliable identification can be attained such that the code size, i.e., the number of messages, grows double exponentially in the block length $n$, i.e., $\sim 2^{ 2^{nR}}$ \cite{AD89}.
+This differs sharply from the traditional transmission setting where the code size scales only exponentially, i.e., $\sim{2^{nR}}$.
 Beyond the exponential gain in identification, the extension of the problem to more complex scenarios reveals that the identification capacity has a very different behavior compared to the transmission capacity \cite{feedback,correlation,BV00,BD18_2,W04,BL17}.
 For instance, feedback \emph{can} increase the identification capacity \cite{feedback} of a memoryless channel, as opposed to the transmission capacity \cite{S56}.
 Nevertheless, it is difficult to implement randomized-encoder identification (RI) codes that will achieve such performance, because it requires the encoder to process a bit string of exponential length.
 The construction of identification codes is considered in \cite{SCR20-2,VK93,KT99,Bringer09,Bringer10}.
+Identification for Gaussian channels is considered in \cite{MasterThesis,LDB20,Labidi2021,Ezzine2021,BV00}.